milesmfe/botrap/README.md

 Trapped cards receive subtle red tinting to clearly indicate their dangerous status without overwhelming the card artwork.
 Gold cards feature warm yellow tinting that conveys their protective and valuable nature.
 Wild cards use neutral gray tinting to emphasize their universal nature.

 Player and opponent decks are visually distinguished through colored card backs - blue for the player deck and red for the opponent deck.
+Additionally, opponent card backs are highlighted with color tints matching their card type, providing strategic information even when cards are face-down.
 This color coding extends throughout the interface to maintain consistent visual associations.

 ### Animation and Interface Dynamics